Conflict is a normal part of life and, in turn, the workplace. This is especially true for businesses with a diverse workforce.

 Leaders set the tone for workplace culture.
 One of the best ways to manage conflict is to create an environment that reduces the risk of conflict.
 One way to do this is by leading with empathy.

 What is empathy?
 Empathy is the ability to put yourself in someone else’s shoes.
-It’s what allows you to understand where someone is coming from even if you don’t necessarily agree with them.
+It’s what allows you to have a better understanding of where someone's coming from even if you don’t necessarily agree with them.

 Think of empathy as a conflict prevention mechanism.
 If empathy permeates the workplace, conflicts don’t occur as often.
 When they do, they’re easier to manage and de-escalate.

 Empathy offers other workplace benefits too.
-Studies show that there’s less turnover in companies with leaders who show empathic concern towards their employees.
+Studies show that there’s less turnover in companies with leaders who show empathic concern towards their team member.

 2. De-escalate with Humor

 There are different types of conflicts in the workplace, and not all of these conflicts will require a lot of time and attention.
 Your time is limited, so it’s important to pick and choose your battles.

 Some trivial disputes will blow over naturally, so you don’t always need to intervene.
 As a leader though, you can help lighten the mood to encourage everyone to move forward.